Asia shares ease from 3-month highs, caution ahead of U.S. payrolls

 The Fed has already announced it would begin unwinding the corporate bond holdings it acquired last year to calm credit markets at the height of the pandemic.

-Wall Street's main indexes ended Wednesday's session mixed despite a breathtaking rally in theatre chain operator AMC Entertainment Holdings (AMC.N), which nearly doubled in price on Wednesday, lifting a group of stocks favoured by retail investors on forums such as Reddit's WallStreetBets. read more
+Wall Street’s main indexes ended Wednesday’s session mixed despite a breathtaking rally in theatre chain operator AMC Entertainment Holdings, which nearly doubled in price on Wednesday, lifting a group of stocks favoured by retail investors on forums such as Reddit’s WallStreetBets.

 Moves in currency markets have been limited with the dollar index and other major pairs staying in tight ranges.